-Here are the eight best grills any beginner will love using.
+Here are the eight best grills any beginner should consider.

 8 Best Grills for Beginners